 However, here are some valid reasons why you should stay in an upscale hotel:

-- The hotel is the destination or one of the main reasons for the trip- all-inclusive resorts fit in this category.
+- The hotel is the destination or one of the main reasons for the trip- resort-type properties or a Las Vegas casino fit in this category.

 - You are going to a special occasion such as a wedding/family reunion and everyone is staying in the same hotel.

-- The hotel has a unique amenity such as an unbelievable location or an infinity pool on the roof – the Marina Bay Sands fits in this category
+- The hotel has a unique amenity such as a top location or an amazing pool – the Marina Bay Sands fits in this category

 - You’re trying to impress someone with a romantic getaway.